-The current economic uncertainty continues to pose trading risks to the Company (e.g., pressure on margins).
+The current economic uncertainty poses a risk to the Company due to its potential impact on policy renewal rates.
 Heightened volatility is expected to persist given market conditions and geopolitical instability.

 The Company is exposed to operational risk (e.g. cyber risk), which is the risk of loss resulting from inadequate or failed processes, people, systems or external events.
-The Board of the Company sets appetites and tolerances for its operational risks following recommendation from the SBG Risk and Compliance Committee.
+The Board of the Company sets appetites and tolerances for its operational risks following recommendation from the SBGL Risk and Compliance Committee.
 The management of these risks involves assessing the financial, reputational and conduct impact of each risk as set out in the SBG Risk Management Framework.
 Senior management is responsible for managing these risks and achieving business objectives, whilst maintaining an effective and robust risk and control environment.